0leksandrr/Cats/README.md

 Welcome to the **Spy Cat Agency API** documentation!
 This API allows you to manage missions, targets, and assignments.

-## API Endpoints

-- Create, update, and delete missions.
-- Assign cats to missions.
-- Retrieve mission details and target status.

-For a detailed list of available API endpoints, you can use the Postman collection linked below.

 ## Postman Collection